 The Wishbone Scope is a debugging tool for reading results from the chip after events have taken place.
+It designed to be a peripheral on an already existing wishbone bus-pushing the complicated task of getting a bus up and running elsewhere.
 In general, the scope records data until some some (programmable) holdoff number of data samples after a trigger has taken place.
 Once the holdoff has been reached, the scope stops recording and asserts an interrupt.
 At this time, data may be read from the scope in order from oldest to most recent.
 That's the basics, now for two extra details.